Ptrk12/Ptrk12/README.md

 My solutions are built for the future, leveraging the power of **Azure** for seamless cloud integration, deployment, and services.

-I have strong command over database architecture, feeling equally comfortable with both relational and non-relational data stores.
+I have strong command over database architecture, feeling equally comfortable with both relational and non relational data stores.
 My primary expertise lies in **MS SQL Server**, focusing on optimization, performance tuning, and complex query design.

 ### 🧠 Driven by Ambition & AI